 Having MS means you’ll need to see a doctor experienced in treating MS.

 If physical movement is difficult, swimming or exercising in a swimming pool can help.
-Yoga classes range from beginner to advanced levels, and some are designed just for people with MS.
+Some yoga classes are designed just for people with MS.

-Your diet should consist mainly of:
+Your diet should mainly consist of:

-- a variety of vegetables and fruits
+- a variety of fruits and vegetables

 - lean sources of protein, such as fish and skinless poultry